Language

 A rollover example

-Even then, combining the strategy can help.
+Even then, combining the mortgage payments can help.

-In the example scenario, that rollover alone saves about 9 years and £31,600 compared with treating the mortgages completely separately.
+In this example, that alone saves about 9 years and ÂŁ31,600 compared with treating the mortgages separately.

 What counts as “extra payments”